phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 2515
+#Total Number of Tweets: 9661
-#Number of Clinton Tweets: 2115
+#Number of Trump Tweets: 2956
-#Number of Cruz Tweets: 1396
+#Number of Clinton Tweets: 2476
-#Number of Rubio Tweets: 1060
+#Number of Cruz Tweets: 1656
-#Number of Sanders Tweets: 960
+#Number of Rubio Tweets: 1246
-#Number of Carson Tweets: 160
+#Number of Sanders Tweets: 1127
-#Total Number of Tweets:
+#Number of Carson Tweets: 200
 ---
 ---